Get E-Book

 const res = await fetch(url);

-return Readable.fromWeb(res.body);
+return Readable.fromWeb(body);

 }

-That function returns a Node stream, so callers can pipe it, observe backpressure, and attach error handling in the Node stream style.
-A web-streaming helper would return res.body directly.
-A parsing helper would return data.
-Each helper should pick one ownership model.
+A web-streaming helper would return res.body.
+A parsing helper would return parsed data.
+Each helper should pick one ownership model and make that choice visible.

-Text and URL Utilities Remove Small Dependencies
+Text and URL Utilities

-TextEncoder turns JavaScript strings into UTF-8 bytes.
+TextEncoder turns JavaScript strings into UTF-8 bytes -

 const encoder = new TextEncoder();